SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The painters on the bridge work with inspectors to determine which areas of the bridge need to be repainted.
 They then work on small areas of the bridge daily to keep it looking gorgeous and to keep travelers safe as the cross over this historic bridge.

-One of the first pieces of information the prisoners at Alcatraz were told when they arrived is that the SF Bay was full of dangerous sharks.
-The idea was to lessen the chance that the prisoners would want to attempt an escape since it would be too dangerous.
-This rumor spread and now many people think the SF Bay is full of deadly sharks.
+The idea was to discourage prisoners from attempting an escape since it would be too dangerous.
+This rumor spread, and now many people think the SF Bay is full of deadly sharks.

-You can see some of them up close in the Aquarium of the Bay on Pier 39.
+However, most of the species are smaller and harmless.
+You will find sharks such as the Pacific spiny dogfish, broadnose sevengill shark, and the leopard shark.
+(You can see some of these up close in the Aquarium of the Bay on Pier 39.)

-That being stated, great whites do come into the bay from time to time but are not that common.
-In fact, in October 2015, a great white was spotted eating a seal near Alcatraz Island.
-This was the first time a Great White had been spotted in the SF Bay in many, many years.
+In October 2015, a great white was spotted eating a seal near Alcatraz Island.
+This was the first time a great white had been spotted in the SF Bay in many, many years.

 3. SF Was Built on 7 Hills

-There are about seven hills that come to mind immediately when people think about San Francisco, these include Nob Hill, Russian Hill, and Telegraph Hill.
-However, you will also find less famous ones such as Corona Heights, Forest Hill, Rincon Hill, as well as about 40 or so others.
+There are about seven hills that come to mind immediately when people think about San Francisco, including Nob Hill, Russian Hill, and Telegraph Hill.

 4. No One Has Ever Escaped Alcatraz